thomasweng15/E.V.E./README.md

 Next Steps
 ----------
 1. 	come up with a better way to manage music.
-2. 	design a gui for eve (wxPython?)
+2. 	continue working on eve-gui move print functions to gui
 3. 	make EVE cross-platform.
 4. 	design alarm clock
 5. 	improve aiml brain / implement sessions and setting predicates
-6. 	change news to a better source
+6. 	change news to a better source than reddit
-7.	create a debug argument for listen.py

 Other Notes
 -----------